What You Need to Know About Headlights and Hazard Lights

 The summer storms in Florida seldom last too long.
 If you’re on the road and don’t feel like you can see enough in front or around you to safely keep driving, don’t.
 Find the nearest SAFE exit from the interstate, or parking lot or some place off of a local, smaller road, to just park and wait it out.
 It’s smarter to allow yourself more time to get where you’re going than it is risk being seriously hurt in a crash.

-Personal injury lawyer Michael Noone with Goldberg Noone, LLC, points out that summer driving conditions can add many variables when it comes to getting to your destination safely.
+Personal injury lawyer Michael Noone with Goldberg Noone Abraham, points out that summer driving conditions can add many variables when it comes to getting to your destination safely.
 “If you’ve got wet roads, heavy downpours and people making bad driving decisions, it all adds up to an increasing your risk for being involved in a crash”, he says.
 “Wet roads aren’t only dangerous because of the rain, but because the water brings all the oils in the road’s surface to the top, tailgating drivers have no idea how their car can start sliding by just lightly applying the brakes”.

 So as we head into the rainy season here in Southwest Florida, please remember to use your headlights when it’s raining out, and DON’T use your emergency flashers unless your car is actually disabled and off the roadway.

-Goldberg Noone, LLC, helps people who have been the victim of a negligent or careless act caused by someone else.
+Goldberg Noone Abraham, helps people who have been the victim of a negligent or careless act caused by someone else.
 Seriously injured crash victims or the families of those killed by a negligent driver never have to pay any up-front moneys to hire our skilled car accident lawyers.
 We are always available for free, no obligation consultations to discuss your personal situation at no charge, even if you just want to get answers to your questions.
 Call our main office at 239-461-5508 or complete this simple form to speak to an attorney right away.